NWChemEx-Project/CMakeBuild/README.md

 build infrastructure common to the NWChemEx project in such a manner that it:

 1. avoids copy/pasting,
-2. facilitates uniform maintable builds for all dependencies,
+2. facilitates uniform maintainable builds for all dependencies,
-3. is cutomizable on a per dependency basis
+3. is customizable on a per dependency basis

 If you are building a library that is meant to provide core NWChemEx functionality it is strongly recommended you use this repository to save